 If $h=1+x$ then $h^{-1}=1+\sum_{i=1}^\infty (-1)^ix^i$.
 Therefore, for every $g=x+\sum_{j=m}^\infty b_jx^j\in \cN^{m-1}(\K)$, we have

 By the freedom of choice of $b_j\in \K$ for every $j\geq m$ we get that \end{proof}

-Next we will present topologically finitely generating sets of $\cR(\F_p)$ and $\cR(\Z)$.
-Let us recall the definition of (topologically) generating sets of a profinite group. \begin{definition} Let $S$ be a subset of a profinite group $G$.
+Next we will present topological finite generating sets of $\cR(\F_p)$ and $\cR(\Z)$.
+Let us recall the definition of (topological) generating sets of a profinite group. \begin{definition} Let $S$ be a subset of a profinite group $G$.
 We call that $S$ \textit{(topologically) generates} $G$ or $S$ is a \textit{(topologically) generating} set of $G$ if the subgroup $\langle S\rangle$ of $G$ generated by $S$ is dense in $G$.
 A profinite group $G$ is called finitely generated if it has a finitely generating set $S$. \end{definition}

 \begin{proposition} The Riordan groups $ \cR(\F_p) $ and $ \cR(\Z) $ are finitely generated, for every prime number $p\geq 2 $.
 Furthermore, for every generating set $S_N$ of the Nottingham group $ \cN(\F_p)$ (respectively $\cN(\Z))$, the group $ \cR(\F_p) $ (respectively $ \cR(\Z) $) is generated by